alpayH/rigorous/Agent1_Peer_Review/README.md

 > **Cloud Version Available:** A cloud version of the AI Reviewer is now available at [https://www.rigorous.company/](https://www.rigorous.company/).
 Simply upload your manuscript, provide context on target journal and review focus, and receive a comprehensive PDF report via email within 1-2 working days.
 The cloud version is currently free for testing purposes.
 We would greatly appreciate your feedback in return via [this short form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds)

 ## Overview

 This project implements a sophisticated multi-agent system for analyzing academic manuscripts.
 The system uses a combination of section-specific, rigor, and writing quality agents to provide detailed feedback and suggestions for improvement.
 Each agent specializes in a specific aspect of manuscript analysis and provides structured JSON output.

+## Join the Project

+This project is open source under the MIT License.
+We welcome contributions from the community to help improve the AI Reviewer system.
+Please feel free to submit issues, pull requests, or suggestions for improvements.

+**We Need Your Help!** This a work in progress, which means:

+- **Expect imperfections**: The system is continuously being improved
+- **Your expertise matters**: Help us improve agent accuracy, especially specialized agents
+- **Key areas for contribution**:
+  - Developing specialized agents for different research fields
+  - Improving prompt engineering for existing agents
+  - Enhancing analysis accuracy
+  - Adding support for different document formats
+  - Implementing more sophisticated feedback
+  - including Visual Language Models to provide feedback on figures.
+  - Reproduce results based on available code and data?
+  - Help us aggregate a database of publicly available preprint, reviews, and final manuscripts for a RAG System.

+**Share your feedback**: Submit an issue with your ideas and suggestions.

 ## Agent Structure